-14. Issuer's business plans and perspectives for 2008
+16. Issuer's business plans and perspectives for 2009

-- ➤ the Company plans to achieve 10% higher sales comparing to 2007 and gross margin of 5.3% - ➤ to pursue a consistent implementation of the Quality Policy, to maintain Quality Management System in accordance with LST EN ISO 9001:2001 standard requirements; - > to improve work efficiency and reduce manufacturing costs; - > to pursue a consistent implementation of standardisation and automatisation project of business management processes of SBA Group.
+- In 2009, 11.2 per cent lower sales are predicted; to achieve a gross profitability of 4.6 per cent. - > to pursue a consistent implementation of the Quality Policy, to maintain the Quality Management System in accordance with LST EN ISO 9001:2001 standard requirements; - > to improve work efficiency and reduce manufacturing costs; - > to pursue a consistent implementation of standardisation and automation project of business management processes of SBA Group.